FacebookLinkedInTwitterEmail

 License Requirements

-• A doctorate (Psy.D., Ph.D., or E.D.) from an APA-approved program or a degree that meets equivalent requirements
+• check-circle A doctorate (Psy.D., Ph.D., or E.D.) from an APA-approved program or a degree that meets equivalent requirements

-• 2,000-hour pre-internship experience
+• check-circle 2,000-hour pre-internship experience

-• 1,750 post-doctoral hours of supervised practice
+• check-circle 1,750 post-doctoral hours of supervised practice

-• Passing grade on state jurisprudence examination
+• check-circle Passing grade on state jurisprudence examination

-• A clean professional and personal history, typically meaning no current or past findings of ethical, moral, legal, or malpractice action taken against you; criminal background other than minor traffic offenses; or negligence, professional misconduct, or academic dishonesty
+• check-circle A clean professional and personal history, typically meaning no current or past findings of ethical, moral, legal, or malpractice action taken against you; criminal background other than minor traffic offenses; or negligence, professional misconduct, or academic dishonesty

 Demand for Psychology in Nevada